MIT-CAVE/cave_cli/README.md

 ## License Notice

-Copyright 2022 Massachusetts Institute of Techology, Center for Transportation & Logistics
+Copyright 2022 Massachusetts Institute of Technology (MIT), Center for Transportation & Logistics (CTL)

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at